Tutorial: Creating and Joining a Network

 In this tutorial, we have:

-- Upgraded the second node to a validator.
+- Promoted the second node to a validator.